Béla Guttmann: Portugal

 In 1958, Guttmann arrived in Portugal and embarked on the most successful spell of his career.
-He took charge of FC Porto and helped them overhaul a five-point lead enjoyed by Benfica to win his first of three Portuguese League titles in 1959.
+He took charge of Porto and helped them overhaul a five-point lead enjoyed by Benfica to win his first of three Portuguese League titles in 1959.
 The following season, he jumped ship and joined Lisbon side Benfica.
 There he promptly sacked 20 senior players, promoted a host of youth players, and won the league again in 1960 and 1961.
 Under Guttmann, Benfica, with a team that included Eusébio, José Águas, José Augusto, Costa Pereira, António Simões, Germano, and Mário Coluna, also won the European Cup twice in a row.
-In 1961 they beat Barcelona 3–2 in the final and in 1962 they retained the title, coming from 2 to 0 and 3–2 down to beat Real Madrid 5–3.
+In 1961, they beat Barcelona 3–2 in the final and in 1962 they retained the title, coming from 2 to 0 and 3–2 down to beat Real Madrid 5–3.
 After the game, he was held aloft by fans.

 Legend has it that Guttmann signed Eusébio after a chance meeting in a barber shop.
 Seated next to Guttmann was José Carlos Bauer, one of his successors at São Paulo.
 The Brazilian team were on tour in Portugal, and the coach mentioned an outstanding player he had seen while they toured Mozambique.
 Eusébio had also attracted the interest of Sporting CP.
 Guttmann moved quickly and signed the then 19-year-old for Benfica.

-To celebrate Benfica's 110th birthday, a statue of Guttmann holding his two European Cups was unveiled.
+To celebrate Benfica's 110th birthday, a statue of Guttmann holding the two European Cups he won with the club was unveiled.
 The statue made by Hungarian sculptor László Szatmári Juhos was placed at door 18 of the Estádio da Luz.